 Selecting your prospect pool

-The categorization phase is followed by prospect pool selection, which refers to the set of microbes the candidate will use to build the final treatment.
+The profiling phase is followed by prospect pool selection, which refers to the set of microbes the candidate will use to build the final treatment.

 First, candidates receive a set of six pre-loaded microbes selected based on their previous choices and the system’s suggestions.